-How To Choose the Right Type of Eye Doctor or Eye Specialist
+How to Choose the Right Type of Eye Doctor for Your Needs

-It's important to know which eye doctor to go to depending on your requirements.
-There are three types that fill each of the following needs:
+It's crucial to know which type of eye doctor to go to for your specific requirements.
+Three types fill each of the following needs:

 - Eye Disorders and Diseases